tajawal/code-challenge/SRE.md

 ## Monitoring:
 ### Task 01 :
-   - Create docker-compse stack for ELK Stack and nginx webserver with some nginx logs.
+   - Create docker-compose stack for ELK Stack and nginx webserver with some nginx logs.
    - Create 3 Kibana dashboard must be used to monitor important metrics for PHP / NGINX app.

 ## Scripting: